 The majority of college students can’t have a car on campus.
 Be sure to update your insurance company if this is the case since some companies offer a distant driver discount.
 This reduces your insurance costs while your teen is away at school.

 Enjoy this milestone with your teen.
-Use these tips to find the auto insurance policy that protects your new driver and your budget.
+Use these tips to find the auto insurance policy that protects your young driver and your budget.